This article has been updated to reflect the changes in the 2022-2026 DP Code of Points.

-A gymnast might have a great handspring vault, but its Start Value is only 8.5.
+A gymnast might have performed a great Yurchenko Tuck at Levels 8 and 9, but this vault is only worth 9.4 in Level 10 vault.
 This is to encourage the gymnasts to perform harder vaults at the higher levels.
-To get a score in the 9.0+ range, she’ll need a more difficult vault.
+To get a score in the high 9’s, she’ll need a more difficult vault.

 These vaults should have a lot of height off the vault table.
 If a vault is lacking in height, there are usually other problems that led to the lack of height.
 These problems could be (among others) a shoulder angle or body position that slows the rotation, staying on the vault table too long, or not running fast enough.

 It’s possible to have a great vault with a poor landing.
 I’ve seen huge, dynamic vaults that end in six running steps off the mat because the gymnast had so much power.
 But to get the best score, the gymnast needs to control her power and land cleanly.

 The best handsprings and twisting vaults have great, tight, straight body position throughout.
 The head and shoulders should stay in alignment with the body.

 During twisting vaults, the twist should be quick and crisp.
 The gymnast should not twist while her hands are in contact with the vault table.

 When performing these vaults, the hands should leave the table by the time the gymnast’s body is vertical.
 If the hands stay on the table too long, it is a deduction.
 Also, the gymnast will not get the necessary height and distance if she does not get a quick “block” off the table!